-Elizabeth Paté-Cornell suggests that a cost per life saved of \$2 million or less is appropriate for current practice, 13 and the United States Department of Transport adopts a figure of \$3 million14.
-For most activities a cost per life saved not exceeding \$1-\$10 million is typical15.
-This value is consistent with many studies as well as values currently used by most United States federal agencies.
+Paté-Cornell (1994) suggests that a cost per life saved of \$2 million or less is appropriate for current practice, and the United States Department of Transport adopts a figure of \$3 million (Viscusi 2000).
+For most activities a cost per life saved not exceeding \$1-\$10 million is typical (Viscusi 2000) as this provides a reasonably accurate reflection of societal considerations of risk acceptability and willingness to pay to save a life.
 In other words, if the annual cost per life saved exceeds \$1-\$10 million, such risk reduction expenditure is deemed to have failed a cost-benefit analysis and so is not cost-effective.
 In such cases it is more rational to divert the expenditure to reduce the risks for other hazards where the benefits (lives saved) will be higher.

 Cost per life saved is a very robust indicator of societal risk acceptability as it considers costs and benefits in a logical and transparent manner.
-However, a regulatory safety goal such as this should be interpreted with some flexibility as the regulatory safety goal is a 'goal' only and other non-quantifiable criteria may be important also in judging the overall acceptability of risks16.
+However, a regulatory safety goal such as this should be interpreted with some flexibility as the regulatory safety goal is a 'goal' only and other non-quantifiable criteria may be important also in judging the overall acceptability of risks (eg. Stewart and Melchers 1997; Reid 2000; Melchers 2001).
 Past experience shows that it is likely that decisions may be made (or over-ruled) on political, psychological, social, cultural, economic, security or other non-quantifiable grounds.
-For example, some risks may be deemed unacceptable under any conditions based on morality17 or based on their symbolic value to society.
+For example, some risks may be deemed unacceptable under any conditions based on morality (Schneier 2006) or based on their symbolic value to society.
+Some benefits may also be seen as intangible (or indirect) which may make them difficult to be included in a formal quantitative decision-making approach (Prentice 2008).
 Nonetheless, the cost per life saved is a useful metric for assessing trade-offs, which can provide a starting point for further discussion and perhaps more detailed and complex analysis of how to manage the often conflicting societal preferences associated with assessments of risk, cost and benefits.